steadyfish/ogdindiar/vignettes/basic-usage-vignette.md

 ## Prerequisite

 To use this package to download data from [Open Government Data Platform - India](https://data.gov.in), you'll first need to signup on the portal and obtain an API key.
 (API key is a 32 characters long hexadecimal string).
+When you make your first API call you'll be asked to provide this API key.
+You can also permanently store this key in your `.Renviron` file as OGDINDIA_API_KEY.
+For more info see ?ogdindia_api_key

 ## Installation